 Not all children learn the same things at the same age.
 Some are more inclined to physical activity or spatial exercises.
 This only shows that every child is unique and that they have different learning capabilities.

-Writing is a skill that a child can learn with the right handwriting practice.
-Therefore, the teacher should always keep in mind that all children learn at different rates when giving handwriting instruction.
+Writing is a skill that a child can learn with proper handwriting practice.
+Therefore, the teacher should never forget that all children learn at different rates when giving handwriting instruction.
 Some may learn to scribble patterns in a few days, while others are more talented and can already write their names on straight lines.

 It is highly recommended that you also teach your students how each letter sounds, not just what they look like.
 Teaching writing often goes hand in hand with teaching reading.
 Teaching your child what the letters look like must also be accompanied by teaching them how the letters sound.